-If you can become the thought leader, the best educator, and the trusted source on law, people will find you when they need you.
-They will read more of your content, and in-turn they will gain a much higher level of trust from you and will be a more educated consumer who is ready to have you represent them.
+If you can become the thought leader, the best educator, and the trusted source on law subjects, people will find you when they need you.
+They will read more of your content, and in turn, they will gain a much higher level of trust in you and will be a more educated consumer who is ready to have you represent them.

 2. Marketing Intelligence Will Help You Become A Smarter Marketer

 3. Your Future Clients Expect It.
-You Existing Clients Will Appreciate It.
+Your Existing Clients Will Appreciate It.

 The days of having a large site that is impossible to find information are over.
 So are the days of a small micro-site where people can't learn about you or get the answers they need.
-Over 70% of your site visitors mind is made up before they even fill out a form, or dial your number.
-Your site needs to be educational, easy to consume, and be set up to convert visitors into leads.
+Over 70% of your site visitors' mind is made up before they even fill out a form, or dial your number.
+Your site needs to be educational, easy to consume and set up to convert visitors into leads.